 The Department of Mathematics anticipates openings for Academic Coordinators for the Math CEO program.

-UC Irvine Math CEO (Community Educational Outreach) is an inclusive program designed to spread the joy of mathematics among middle school students who may not typically be exposed to academic enrichment opportunities.
-Founded in 2014 by two faculty members in the Department of Mathematics at UC Irvine, Dr. Alessandra Pantano and Dr. Li-Sheng Tseng, Math CEO serves approximately 150 students annually from two middle schools from Santa Ana, California: Lathrop Intermediate and Villa Fundamental.
+UC Irvine Math CEO (Community Educational Outreach) is an inclusive program designed to spread the joy of mathematics among K-12 students who may not typically be exposed to academic enrichment opportunities.
+Founded in 2014 by two faculty members in the Department of Mathematics at UC Irvine, Dr. Alessandra Pantano and Dr. Li-Sheng Tseng, Math CEO in the 2018-2019 academic year served approximately 180 students from three middle schools from Santa Ana, California (Lathrop Intermediate, Villa Fundamental and Carr Intermediate), and a fourth middle school (Marco Forster), located in San Juan Capistrano.
 The majority of participants are Hispanic/Latino.
 Through Math CEO, the students get access to enriching math curriculum that is not part of their daily school work.
 The curriculum contains activities that reveal the excitement of mathematics and its applications.
 By working with college mentors in a university setting, the middle school students also gain a multidimensional perspective of university life.
+In the 2019-2010 academic year, the Math CEO program will expand to include a high school component.

 Math CEO inspires and supports interest in mathematics, with the overarching goal of imparting the mathematical foundations and critical thinking skills required to successfully pursue a college education and career in Science, Technology, Engineering and Mathematics (STEM) areas.
 The program also seeks to instill the desire for a college education by sharing college access information and financial aid opportunities with participating students and their families.